mshirlaw/TweetBot/README.md

 - Choose "Add jars" and add the twitter4j-core-3.0.2.jar libary to your project
 - Build and run

-NB: When pushing changes to the TwitterManager class - remove CONSUMER_KEY and CONSUMER_SECRET
+NB: When pushing changes to the TwitterManager class - remove sensitive information in the CONSUMER_KEY and CONSUMER_SECRET

 #Future updates
 This is a work in progress and will be updated with new features shortly.
 It is intended that in the future this will become a fully featured twitter client including: